pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 ----

-`Q: You plan to do a foward folding fit with NNMFit.
+`Q (Claudio): You plan to do a foward folding fit with NNMFit.
 Why do you also want to unfold a muon spectrum?`

 A: With a foward folding fit we can test a specific model.
 In our case this is the latest CORSIKA 77500, SIBYLL 2.3d, latest icetray etc. Hence, we do the fit under the assumption of these specific models.
 This